Race Expo/Bib Pick-Up

 As an immigrant, Jorge’s mother left El Salvador without looking back and brought him to the farmlands of the San Joaquin Valley for work.
 As a child he would run through the farmlands where she worked everyday.
 This simple act would foster a lifelong love for running and the outdoors.
 This act also reminds Jorge of everything that his mom sacrificed for him to get a chance to live the American Dream.
 The values and work ethic that she instilled in him by her example is a powerful force that has driven Jorge since he was a kid.

-Since then, Jorge has been very fortunate to be a professional ultra-runner, where he has raced across the globe to Argentina, Brazil, China, Canary Islands, Australia, Europe, Canada, and many of the beautiful mountain landscapes in the U.S. He continue to pursue excellence in running, while remembering his humble roots and cherishing the values that his mother instilled in him to chase and fight for his dreams without looking back.
+Since then, Jorge has been very fortunate to be a professional ultra-runner, where he has raced across the globe to Argentina, Brazil, China, Canary Islands, Australia, Europe, Canada, and many of the beautiful mountain landscapes in the U.S. One of his current goals includes representing El Salvador at the 2020 Olympics in Tokyo.
+In order to do so, he needs to run a marathon time of 2:19:00.
+He continues to pursue excellence in running, while remembering his humble roots and cherishing the values that his mother instilled in him to chase and fight for his dreams without looking back.

 Mario Fraioli is a Bay Area-based running coach, writer, and podcast host.